 His love, kindness, patience, humility, and hard work with me and my children will be imprinted on my heart for the rest of my life.

 My dad was all the things I know I am not and all the things I need to become.
 His legacy was his unselfish love for us.

-Today on Father’s Day I want to write a little note to heaven and tell my dad all the things that I miss terribly about him.
+Today on Father’s Day, I want to write a little note to heaven and tell my dad everything that I miss terribly about him.

 I miss you watching the kids for us when errands had to be taken care of and never once saying no.

-I miss you organizing the garage and categorizing the contents in color-coded fashion complete with a notebook to know where each item was located.
+I miss you organizing the garage and categorizing the contents in a color-coded fashion, complete with a notebook to know where each item was located.